How to solve a serious problem - part 1 - Describing the problem, and identifying possible solutions

 Amazon Books - Originally an online bookstore, Amazon now sells almost everything, and has versions of itself for many countries.

-To use this feature, locate a book title by searching for it on the Amazon site.
-Then, to the left of the title itself, look for a picture of the book.
-Above that, look for the text “Look inside”, in orange and blue, with a small blue arrow.
+Locate a book title by entering the correct full title, part of the title, the general subject area, or the name of the author.
+Once you locate a specific book of interest, look directly to the left of the title itself for a picture of the book.
+Above that, look for the text “Look inside”, in orange and blue, with a small blue arrow (this option to look inside is not available for all books).
 Click that to open a window that allows you to look inside the book.

 (coming)